citp/privacy-policy-historical/v/ve/ver/vertafore.com.md

-> *The following text is extracted and transformed from the vertafore.com privacy policy that was archived on 2011-05-23.
-Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20110523083804id_/http%3A//www.vertafore.com/Privacy-Policy) for the most accurate reproduction.*
+> *The following text is extracted and transformed from the vertafore.com privacy policy that was archived on 2011-11-23.
+Please check the [original snapshot on the Wayback Machine](https://web.archive.org/web/20111123015022id_/http%3A//www.vertafore.com/Privacy-Policy) for the most accurate reproduction.*

 # Privacy Policy | Vertafore

-Updated: May 2, 2011
+Updated: November 3, 2011

 This policy covers Vertafore.com (the "Site").
-Other Vertafore web properties may have site specific privacy policies.
+Other Vertafore web properties may reference this policy or have site specific privacy policies.

 **Notice Regarding Collection and Use of your Personal Information**